Versent/saml2aws/README.md

       --skip-prompt            Skip prompting for parameters during login.
       --session-duration=SESSION-DURATION
-                               The duration of your AWS Session. (env: SAML2AWS_SESSION_DURATION) --disable-keychain       Do not use keychain at all.
-  -r, --region=REGION          AWS region to use for API requests, e.g. us-east-1, us-gov-west-1, cn-north-1 (env: SAML2AWS_REGION)
+                               The duration of your AWS Session. (env: SAML2AWS_SESSION_DURATION) --disable-keychain       Do not use keychain at all. (env: SAML2AWS_DISABLE_KEYCHAIN) -r, --region=REGION          AWS region to use for API requests, e.g. us-east-1, us-gov-west-1, cn-north-1 (env: SAML2AWS_REGION)

 Commands: